Aveline de Grandpré: Other appearances

 The Aveline expansion pack for Assassin's Creed IV: Black Flag follows Aveline seven years after the events of Liberation.
-In 1784, Aveline, at Connor's behest, travels to Rhode Island to find an escaped slave, Patience Gibbs, and recruit her to the Assassins.
+By 1784, Aveline has begun assisting Connor in his mission to rebuild the Colonial Assassin Brotherhood, and per his request, she travels to Rhode Island to find and recruit an escaped slave named Patience Gibbs.
 Upon arrival, she learns that Patience possesses a charm—a Piece of Eden—which is sought by a Templar doctor, Edmund Judge.
 Although Aveline rescues Patience from the Templars, she refuses to join her and attempts to escape on her own, only to be quickly re-captured by Judge, who forces her to hand over the charm.
 Patience teams up with Aveline to recover it, and the two women ultimately confront and kill Judge, who was unable to unlock the charm's power.
 Patience then reveals that she managed to keep an essential component of the charm, without which it is useless, and accepts Aveline's invite to join the Assassins.

+In the modern-day section of Black Flag, a market analysis for Abstergo Entertainment, the video games subsidiary of Abstergo Industries, can be found via hacking computers.
+The market analysis reveals the process through which Aveline was selected by Abstergo to headline her own game.
+Despite initially taking issue with Aveline's Assassin training and her affiliations with "smugglers of the lowest kind," Abstergo's researchers later concluded that her story could be edited to become more appealing by prioritizing Aveline's lady qualities and, especially, her relationship with her stepmother, Madeleine de L'Isle.
+In Assassin's Creed Unity, Abstergo has produced another fictional video game starring Aveline, titled The Liberation of Lady Aveline, which can be at the start.

 Aveline was also featured as part of Assassin's Creed: Initiates, a discontinued community-oriented social application website operated by Ubisoft which was active from August 2012 to December 2015.
 The character's outfit is an unlockable cosmetic option for Evie Frye, one of the two protagonists of the 2015 game Assassin's Creed Syndicate.

-Promotion and merchandise
+Promotion and reception

 Like other protagonists in the series, Aveline has been subject to merchandise.
 A promotional video featuring a limited edition figurine of Aveline was uploaded to Ubisoft's official YouTube account in November 15, 2018.
 Aveline's likeness, along with five other series protagonists, was used for a line of character-themed wine labels as part of a joint collaboration between Ubisoft and winemaker Lot18; the full name of her label is "2017 Aveline de Grandpré Appellation Côtes du Rhône Contrôlée".